react-navigation/react-navigation.github.io/versioned_docs/version-8.x/headers.md

 import * as React from 'react';
 import { Text, View } from 'react-native';
 import { createStaticNavigation } from '@react-navigation/native';
+import {
+  createNativeStackNavigator,
+  createNativeStackScreen,
-import { createNativeStackNavigator } from '@react-navigation/native-stack';
+} from '@react-navigation/native-stack';

 function HomeScreen() {
   return (